swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

 #### <a name="MutableSpan"></a>Safe mutations with `MutableSpan<T>`

 Some data structures can delegate mutations of their owned memory.
 In the standard library the function `withMutableBufferPointer()` provides this functionality in an unsafe manner.
 We expect to add a `MutableSpan` type to support delegating mutations of initialized memory.
 Standard library types will then add a way to vend `MutableSpan` instances.
 This could be with a closure-taking `withMutableSpan()` function, or a new property, such as `var mutableStorage`.
-Note that a computed property providing mutable access needs to have a different name than the `storage` properties proposed here, because we cannot overload the return type of computed properties based on whether mutation is desired.
+Note that a computed property providing mutable access needs to have a different name than the `span` properties proposed here, because we cannot overload the return type of computed properties based on whether mutation is desired.

 #### <a name="ContiguousStorage"></a>A `ContiguousStorage` protocol